delner/docker-training/exercises/basic/1-running_containers/README.md

     ```
     $ docker ps
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
-    be730b8c554b        ubuntu:16.04        "/bin/sleep 600"    41 seconds ago      Up 40 seconds                           jovial_goldstine
+    be730b8c554b        ubuntu:16.04        "/bin/sleep 3600"    41 seconds ago      Up 40 seconds                           jovial_goldstine
     $
     ```

+5. Now that the container is running in the background, what if we want to reattach to it?

+    Conceivably, if this were something like a web server or other process where we might like to inspect logs while it runs, it'd be useful to run something on the container without interrupting the current process.

+    To this end, there is another command, called `docker exec`. `docker exec` runs a command within a container that is already running.
+It works exactly like `docker run`, except instead of taking an image ID, it takes a container ID.

+    This makes the `docker exec` command useful for tailing logs, or "SSHing" into an active container.

+    Let's do that now, running the following, passing the first few characters of the container ID:

+    ```
+    $ docker exec -it be7 /bin/bash
+    root@be730b8c554b:/#
+    ```

+    The container ID appearing at the front of the BASH prompt tells us we're inside the container.
+Once inside a session, we can interact with the container like any SSH session.

+    Let's list the running processes:

+    ```
+    root@be730b8c554b:/# ps aux
+    USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
+    root         1  0.2  0.0   4380   796 ?
+Ss   15:41   0:00 /bin/sleep 3600
+    root         6  0.6  0.1  18240  3208 ?
+Ss   15:41   0:00 /bin/bash
+    root        16  0.0  0.1  34424  2808 ?
+R+   15:41   0:00 ps aux
+    root@be730b8c554b:/#
+    ```

+    There we can see our running `/bin/sleep 3600` command.
+Whenever we're done, we can type `exit` to exit our current BASH session, and leave the container running.

+    ```
+    root@be730b8c554b:/# exit
+    exit
+    $ docker ps
+    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
+    be730b8c554b        ubuntu:16.04        "/bin/sleep 3600"   9 minutes ago       Up 9 minutes                            jovial_goldstine
+    $
+    ```

+    And finally checking `docker ps`, we can see the container is still running.

-    Instead of waiting 10 minutes for this command to stop (and the container exit), what if we'd like to stop the Docker container now?
+6. Instead of waiting 1 hour for this command to stop (and the container exit), what if we'd like to stop the Docker container now?

     To that end, we have the `docker stop` and the `docker kill` commands.
 The prior is a graceful stop, whereas the latter is a forceful one.